We recommend upgrading to the latest Microsoft Edge, Google Chrome, or Firefox.

 Objectives of the Diversity Chair

-Nicholas Mencer, MD, Cardiology
+Nicholas Mencer, DO, Cardiology

 The wellness chairs will be responsible for working alongside the wellness subcommittee to improve overall resident wellness.
 They will assist in planning wellness events and help make wellness resources readily available for all residents.